xuanyuw/NetNote/data_org_design.md

 # Data Linking Design

+## Objectives

+- no file-file connection
+  - too messy
+  - little needs for the user cases
+- only show the connection up to the child topic level
+  - in each child topic page, show:
+    - related parent topics
+    - child topics of each respective parent topic
+    - related notes in each child topic
+  - can consider make the content in the page foldable (do not display the filenames first)

 ## want to achieve

 1. classify file (author, ctopics, and ptopics) using meta data before each note